Healthdirect Free Australian health advice you can count on.

 Why should I know my healthcare rights?

-Australia is a nation of different people with many different cultures and ways of life.
-Healthcare rights make sure everyone is treated with respect and dignity in the healthcare system.
+Australia is a diverse country with many cultures and ways of life.
+Healthcare rights help make sure everyone is treated with respect and dignity.

 How do I make a healthcare complaint?

-If you feel your rights have been denied or that you have received poor care, you can make a complaint.
+If you feel your rights have been denied or you did not get the best care, you can make a complaint.

-If you are not satisfied with what happens, you can lodge a formal complaint with the health complaints organisation in your state or territory:
+If you are not satisfied with the outcome, you can make a formal complaint.
+Below are places to go to make a health complaint in your state or territory:

-You can make complaints about aged care services nationally via the Aged Care Complaints Commissioner on 1800 951 822.
+You can make complaints about aged care services to the Aged Care Complaints Commissioner.
+Call 1800 951 822.

 What is advocacy?

-If someone cannot stand up for their healthcare rights themselves, another person can do it for them.
+Sometimes people cannot speak up for their own healthcare rights.
+If this happens, another person can do it for them.
 This is called advocacy.

 Resources and support